Online Safety Policy

 Safeguarding

-All members of staff are required to work within the clear guidelines of ACL’s Safeguarding policies and follow the guidance which remains applicable to remote online learning.
-Staff will continue to raise concerns during remote working, following ACL procedures and alerting the safeguarding team to any disclosures or concerns.
+All members of staff are required to work within the clear guidelines of ACL’s Safeguarding policies and follow the guidance which remains applicable to online learning.
+Staff will continue to raise concerns during online working, following ACL procedures and alerting the safeguarding team to any disclosures or concerns.

 Types of abuse online include: